algorandfoundation/algokit-cli/docs/src/content/docs/tutorials/algokit-template.md

 ### Bootstrap Option

-When instantiating your template via AlgoKit CLI it will optionally prompt the user to automatically run [algokit bootstrap](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/bootstrap.md) after the project is initialized and can perform various setup tasks like installing dependencies or setting up databases.
+When instantiating your template via AlgoKit CLI it will optionally prompt the user to automatically run [algokit project bootstrap](/algokit-cli/features/project/bootstrap/) after the project is initialized and can perform various setup tasks like installing dependencies or setting up environment variables.

 - `env`: Searches for and copies an `.env*.template` file to an equivalent `.env*` file in the current working directory, prompting for any unspecified values.
 This feature is integral for securely managing environment variables, as it prevents sensitive data from inadvertently ending up in version control.
-  By default, Algokit will scan for network-prefixed `.env` variables (e.g., `.env.localnet`), which can be particularly useful when relying on the [Algokit deploy command](https://github.com/algorandfoundation/algokit-cli/blob/deploy-command/docs/features/deploy.md).
+  By default, Algokit will scan for network-prefixed `.env` variables (e.g., `.env.localnet`), which can be particularly useful when relying on the [Algokit deploy command](/algokit-cli/features/project/deploy/).
 If no such prefixed files are located, Algokit will then attempt to load default `.env` files.
 This functionality provides greater flexibility for different network configurations.

 - `poetry`: If your Python project uses Poetry for dependency management, the `poetry` command installs Poetry (if not present) and runs `poetry install` in the current working directory to install Python dependencies.
+- `uv`: If your Python project uses uv for dependency management, the `uv` command installs uv (if not present) and runs `uv sync` in the current working directory to install Python dependencies.
-- `npm`: If you're developing a JavaScript or TypeScript project, the `npm` command runs npm install in the current working directory to install Node.js dependencies.
+- `npm`: If you're developing a JavaScript or TypeScript project, the `npm` command runs `npm install` in the current working directory to install Node.js dependencies.
+- `pnpm`: Alternatively, the `pnpm` command runs `pnpm install` in the current working directory to install Node.js dependencies.
 - `all`: The `all` command runs all the aforementioned bootstrap sub-commands in the current directory and its subdirectories.
 This command is a comprehensive way to ensure all project dependencies and environment variables are properly set up.

 ### Predefined Copier Answers